 But with a little preparation, your road trip with kids can be peaceful and happy.
 Here are a few tried and true car games and activities from parents.

 Look, a road trip needn't be a massive buzz-fest with electronics galore.
-But if you are going to pack some entertainment, a book on tape (or, ahem, CD) is the way to go.
+But if you are going to pack some entertainment, an audio book is the way to go.

 "On our last family road trip I got a library card just for the occasion.
 I went to my local library and took out books on CD for my daughters.
 They loved it!
 They were able to look at the books and listen to the animated storyteller," says mom of two Suzanne Vukosavljevic.